-A new article explains how Rwanda’s Ministry of Health has improved the delivery of critical medical supplies throughout the country by implementing an innovative electronic logistics management information system.
+Rwanda’s Ministry of Health improves the delivery of critical medical supplies throughout the country by implementing an innovative electronic logistics management information system

 In a ground breaking collaboration with US-based One Network Enterprises and its hosting and support partner, Imperial Logistics group company Resolve, Rwanda’s Ministry of Health has deployed a solution that is the first of its kind: a nationwide chain-of-custody pharmaceutical supply service for HIV/AIDS medications and other healthcare products.
 According to Resolves’ One Network business unit manager Trevor Lambiotte, this project shows how technology and often over-hyped concepts like “the cloud” can and will transform Africa’s public health supply chains.